jml/code.mumak.net/content/2017-05-30-what-is-spake2.rst

 not necessarily any kind of addition, and :math:`0` stands for the identity, rather than the numeral 0.

+To get a better sense of this somewhat abstract concept, it can help to look at a few concrete examples.
+These don't have much to do with SPAKE2 per se, they are just here to help explain groups.

 The integers with addition form a group with :math:`0` as the identity, because you can add and subtract (i.e. add the negative) them and get other integers, and because addition is associative.

 The integers with multiplication are *not* a group, because what's the inverse of 2?

+But the rational numbers greater than zero with multiplication *do* form a group, with 1 as the identity.

-But!
-The `integers with multiplication modulo some fixed number`_ do form a group.
+Likewise, `integers with multiplication modulo some fixed number`_ do form a group—a finite group.
-So for integers with multiplication modulo 7, the identity is 1, multiplication is associative, and the inverse of 2 is 4, because :math:`(2 \cdot 4) \mod 7 = 1`.
+For example, for integers with multiplication modulo 7, the identity is 1, multiplication is associative, and the inverse of 2 is 4, because :math:`(2 \cdot 4) \mod 7 = 1`.